This product is no longer available

 Advantages: full, native speed when working in Windows, no sharing of resources

-Disadvantages: requires a reboot, only works with XP Service Pack 2 or later
+Disadvantages: requires a reboot, only works with XP or later

 A virtualizer, like Parallels or Fusion, allows you to run Windows at the same time.
 They provide near native speed without requiring a restart of your Mac.
 You can move between Windows and Mac applications just like you'd move between two Mac applications.

-Advantages: no reboot required to run Windows, works with any version of Windows from DOS to Windows 7, including Linux and 64-bit versions of Windows.
+Advantages: no reboot required to run Windows, works with any version of Windows including Windows 7, Linux and 64-bit versions of Windows.
 Great sharing of files between OSes.